AdaCore/spark2014/lrm/source/packages.rst

    aspect_specification can only be provided as part of a Refined_State aspect specification within the body of the package.]

 #.
-The state abstractions declared in a Abstract_State aspect of a package,
+The state abstractions declared in an Abstract_State aspect of a package,
    if present, must cover all the hidden state of the package.
    [The rule is checked when the package is analyzed.]